-Ulan Ude station was just ten minutes from our hotel, The Mergen Bator, using a nearby footbridge.
+Ulan-Ude train station was just ten minutes from our hotel, The Mergen Bator (read about our stay), using a nearby footbridge.
 Thank goodness because it was COLD!

 The station itself wasn’t much warmer than the world outside (unusual in Russia) but this was explained by a couple of broken doors that led to the under-platform tunnel.
 We dived into the waiting train as soon as we could to get back into the warm.

-The train that runs from Ulan Ude to Irkutsk curves around the southern edge of Lake Baikal.
+Ulan-Ude to Irkutsk by train Along Lake Baikal curves around the southern edge of the lake.
 Lake Baikal is vast, with an area over 12,000 square miles.
 It is also rather deep, at 1600m in some areas.
 It is 1,200 miles around and considering it took most of the day to skirt its southern end, this is no surprise.

-During the summer months, blue water stretches to the horizon, but in the chillier month of January, the view was of snow-covered shore and ice-laden lake.
+During the summer months, blue water stretches to the horizon, but in the chillier months like January, the view was of a snow-covered shore and ice-laden lake.
 A huge field of glittering snow like a feathery hotel duvet ran off into the distance.
 It is crazy to think that the ice gets so think, trucks can drive across the lake on a snow road that is used every winter!

-Having caught the train between Irkutsk and Ulan Ude two nights before in a desperate race back to our original schedule, this was our first “official” taste of life onboard the Trans-Siberian Railway.
+Having caught the train between Irkutsk and Ulan-Ude two nights before in a desperate race back to our original schedule, this was our first “official” taste of life onboard the Russian part of the Trans-Siberian Railway.

 Our second class coupe had four bunks and each was supplied with proper bedding; a sheet, a nice big pillow and a decent duvet.
 As this was a daytime train, it was nice that we didn’t have to bother making our beds.